Marlin-DE200/Marlin-DiscoEasy200/README.md

 The configuration settings for these options have been taken directly from the Dagoma soure code and should work.

-All these standard Dagoma options are built automatically based on common configuration settings, so all functionality tested on the author's stock+LCD+White Thermistor DE200 should work fine on these other variants.
+At present only the stock D200 + LCD + White Thermistor has been tested, however all these standard Dagoma options are built automatically based on common configuration settings, so all functionality tested on the author's stock+LCD+White should work fine on these other variants and, until someone else has tested the different options and they are verified here, you do need to run some tests when you first load this firmware build onto your DE200.

 Every combination of the above are compiled automatically for each formal release.